-Once approved, we will provide you with a list of approved sites where you may choose to erect your sign.
+Once approved, we will provide you with a list of approved sites where you can to erect your sign.

 In selecting your preferred sites, please consider the positioning of your sign/s and the impact they may have in obscuring, and therefore impeding, the view of road users.
 Any sign/s incorrectly installed, which create a safety hazard, can and will be removed, regardless of whether permission has been granted.

 Only 1 sign per site may be displayed to promote your event, however, applicants can request to install signs at multiple sites.
 The sign/s should not be installed more than 10 weeks before the event date and should be removed on the first working day after the event has been presented.